1.1 Once upon a time—but not anymore

 That was then and this is now.

 The internet is such a mixed bag.
 It’s both a blessing and a curse.
-But here are three blessings it’s brought the writing community…
+But there are at least three blessings it’s brought the writing community…

 1. You can publish your work online weekly even daily and get immediate feedback.

-No more waiting years to publish and then get a response from a large number of readers.
+No more waiting years to publish and to get a response from a large number of readers.

-Now you can publish on your own blog or Medium or Substack or lots of other platforms, which means you can get lots more useful feedback and make much faster progress.
+Now you can publish on your own blog or Medium or Substack or lots of other platforms, which means you can get useful feedback constantly and make much faster progress.

 2. You get to be in direct, personal, vigorous, even intimate conversation with readers.

-Of course, the comments section of some platforms is a zoo, but you can create a community of followers who appreciate you and with their response to your writing help you get better and better.
+Of course, on some platforms, the comments section is a zoo.
+But it’s quite possible to create a community of followers who appreciate you and then with their responses to your writing help you get better.

 3. Writers are in constant conversation with each other.